 Fujisawa

-Well, it's difficult and difficult to explain.
-What kind of person did you think you would be before joining the company?
+Well, it's difficult to explain, isn't it?
+Before you joined the company, what kind of people did you think you would be?

 Fujisawa

-surely.
-I thought engineers were people who made cars.
+That's true.
+I thought engineers were people who made cars

 Fujisawa

-After I entered the office, I was simply surprised to see people chatting with the person next to them inside the company.
+When I joined the company, I was simply amazed to see people chatting with the person sitting next to them in the office

 Synchronization is important